teacher education

 • Social Studies

-Oregon State also offers graduate-level programs in agriculture, elementary education, language arts, mathematics, music, science and social studies and physical education.
-All College of Education students may elect to pursue their English for Speakers of Other Languages (ESOL) or ESOL-bilingual (Spanish) endorsements along with their subject endorsement.
+Oregon State also offers graduate-level programs in agriculture, elementary education, language arts, mathematics, music, science and social studies and physical education (various campuses).
+Through the College of Education, you may elect to pursue English for Speakers of Other Languages or Dual Language Specialization (Spanish) endorsements along with your primary subject area.

 Loading...